 |Strong & Durable||✓|

 Wood Railings are a classic rustic look, but maintenance can be time consuming.
 When exposed to various weather conditions, wood is prone to wear.
 Higher maintenance is required to keep your wooden railings looking fresh.
 Regular upkeep with sanding, staining, or painting may be necessary to keep your railings from looking worn.
 One benefit of regular maintenance is that you have a wide selection of colours and wood stains to choose for you railings.
 Before purchasing wood railings, consider whether they are suited for your weather conditions.
-Unfortunately, wood railings are not ideal for humid and wet climates, as moisture can lead to mould and rot.
+Unfortunately, wood decks and wood railings are not ideal for humid and wet climates, as moisture can lead to mould and rot.
 If you are concerned about maintenance and weather resistance, we recommend considering a different railing material.

 |Features||Vinyl Deck Railing|

 Vinyl railings are made of Polyvinyl Chloride (PVC) which is a light and affordable material.
 Because it’s smooth surface is easily cleaned, vinyl is considered fairly low maintenance.
 Fortunately, most vinyl railing systems are straight forward and simple to install.
 When considering your railing options, vinyl meets a lot of important criteria, but it may not be suited for all temperatures.
 Certain weather conditions can cause vinyl to expand and contract, which weakens it.
 If you live in an area with extreme temperature fluctuations, you may need to address cracks or breakage in your vinyl railings.
 Compared to other railing materials, vinyl is less strong.
 Additionally, painting vinyl railings aren’t ideal, so you are limited to the colour choices provided by the manufacturer.